How do Name Servers (NS) and DNS operate in China

 The Chinese internet runs considerably faster than most other areas of the world.
 G4 and G5 networks are available nationally, and most locations offer free public internet.
 The exception in China is that the Internet is available everywhere, and the service is fast.

 The Chinese internet is built for efficiency.
-It has to be with over 1.2 billion users.
+It must have over 1.2 billion users.

 Chinese name services have been designed and built as a national service in China.
 This is critical to a fast national internet service.